 Can you trust them?

-A smart dog is a safe dog, and it’s reassuring if you have an intelligent pooch you can trust.
+A smart dog is usually a safer dog, and it’s reassuring if you have an intelligent pooch you can trust.

 The downside of sharing your life with an intelligent canine is that they need much more stimulation, and this can be tiring, especially if you already have a busy life.